The Opportunities in STEM Seminar Series

-The Science Seminar Series takes place periodically on Friday afternoons throughout the academic year.
-Guest speakers from both within and outside of Loyola University Maryland deliver talks on topics which incorporate use of a wide range of Natural, Mathematical, and Computer Science disciplines.
-Talks begin at 3pm and refreshments are served 10 minutes prior to the beginning of the talk Location: Knott Hall B01.
+The Opportunities in STEM Seminar Series takes place weekly on Monday afternoons during the Fall semester of the academic year.
+Guest speakers from both within and outside of Loyola University Maryland deliver talks on topics which incorporate use of a wide range of Computer Science, Physics, Mathematics, and Statistics ideas.
+Talks begin at 3pm and take place in Knott Hall 004 Fall 2022.
 A list of current and past semesters' talks may be obtained from the Seminar Series Web page.
-If you are interested in giving a talk, please contact Dr. Mili Shah at email@example.com.
+If you are interested in giving a talk, please contact Dr. Lisa Oberbroeckling at email@example.com.

 Loyola students have a number of ways to take their academic achievements to the next level, on campus and off.

 - Hauber Summer Research Fellowship: Each summer, a select group of highly motivated, talented undergraduates work side-by-side with faculty mentors from the six natural and applied science departments at Loyola to conduct research in the students' area of interest.
 A committee, comprised of department chairs and the associate dean, chooses students for the Hauber Research Fellowship program based on their application and strong academic performance.

 - REU's & Internships: Off campus, our students have gone to internships at National Institute of Standards and Technology, CitiFinancial, Legg Mason, and more.
 Read more about their REU's and internships.

 - Publications: Our students take their academic achievements to the next level by having their work featured in an academic publication, with the assistance of Loyola faculty.
 Read more about their publications.